GorkemAktas99/uart-api/README.md

 # UART Service for IoT Systems
-This program helps to transfer data via UART
+This program helps to transfer data via UART</br>
 Also it's using in Gooz Project for Gooz Client ( not yet released )
 ## How To Use
 ```shell